macthomasengineering/MteEVAL-b4x-library/README.md

 ##Usage

-MteEval adopts the "code block" format for specifying expressions from the venerable 1990's xBase compiler Clipper 5.X.
+MteEval adopts the "code block" format from the venerable 1990's xBase compiler Clipper 5.X.
 A codeblock is a compilable snippet of code.
 The codeblock begins with an open bracket, followed by a optional parameter section between pipe symbols, the expression, then ends with a closing bracket.

 ```clipper
 {|<parameters,>|<expression>}